"Classic Retro League" Constitution

 D. Trades may resume again after all teams declare their "keepers" (see 10C) AND after the World Series concludes.

 A. The top three teams from each league (two division winners plus one wild card team) will qualify for the playoffs.
-Full rest will be given before the start of the series.
-The first round will consist of the wild card team and the division winner with the 2nd best record (team with the best overall record receives a bye).
+Full rest will be given before the start of the playoffs.
+No other days of rest will be provided except the "off days" built into the schedule.
+The first round (NLDS, ALDS) will consist of the wild card team and the division winner with the 2nd best record (team with the best overall record receives a bye).
 The team with the better regular season finish will have the home field advantage, except for the first round, which will be given to the division winner (not the wild card team).
 All series will have the following format: 2-3-2 with a single day of rest after Games 2 and 5.

 B. Regular season ties shall be broken per the following: